Any Company That Wants to Achieve Success Needs Effective Line Managers in Their Structure

 So, let’s recap what is a line manager by remembering LINE.

 Line managers have strong interpersonal skills.
-They work well will others.
+They work well with others.
 These managers care about their team.
 They communicate well with their older colleagues.
 And, they collaborate well with other departments.
+Here, practice different interpersonal skills as a line manager, including empathy, teamwork, and respect.
+Lead by example for your team to follow your best practices.
+Also, encourage others in your team to enhance their skills in this area.

 Remember, line managers cover many key roles and responsibilities.
 They allow senior management more time to concentrate on the big picture items.
 Also, they develop and guide the junior staff.

 Effective line managers engage their teams.
-This creates a great team dynamic.
-It also allows for results to be achieved more effectively.
+So, create a great team dynamic using this approach.
+Also, use these connections to achieve results more effectively.